-The Tahsis River forms the head waters of the long and narrow Tahsis inlet.
+The Tahsis River forms the headwaters of the long and narrow Tahsis inlet.
 There is a small summer run of Steelhead and a better run of winter Steelhead on this river.
 There is a good return of Coho when the river is running high.
-There is great Rainbow and Cutthroat fishing on the upper reaches of the river.
+There are great Rainbow and Cutthroat fishing on the upper reaches of the river.

-Incredible views of Rugged Mountain can be seen as the trail meanders through old growth forests.
-Mountaineers may want to use this route as an access to the aptly named Rugged mountain and its glacier, which is the largest one on Vancouver Island.
+Incredible views of Rugged Mountain can be seen as the trail meanders through old-growth forests.
+Mountaineers may want to use this route as access to the aptly named Rugged mountain and its glacier, which is the largest one on Vancouver Island.
 The glacier is a steep hike of 1,000 m, although there is no marked route up, there is a trail.
 Ask in Tahsis as to how to access this trail.

 The trail from the Tahsis dump to Woss Lake is about 12 km.
 There are many nice camping spots in the upper reaches of the Tahsis River along with some nice pools for trout fishing in the river here.
 The trail is moderate in difficulty, but an awesome hike.